Andrew Roy KC

 The directories note Andrew’s expertise in “complex industrial disease litigation” and comment that he “has extensive experience in occupational disease claims and a strong knowledge of asbestos and RSI/HAVS claims”, is “noted for his expertise in claims concerning RSI and other upper limb ailments” and “helps clients involved in a range of workplace stress and occupational disease claims”.

-Andrew’s notable cases in this area include Marsh v Ministry of Justice, Young v Western Power Distribution (South West) Limited and Jones v Norfolk CC.
+Andrew’s notable cases in this area include Marsh v Ministry of Justice, Young v Western Power Distribution (South West) Limited and Jones v Norfolk CC (see Interesting Cases section for more details).

 Download section